Mythic History: Visiting Battlefields and Feeling History

 -Tom Holland, Best-selling author of Rubicon and Persian Fire

 As a kid living in Virginia, my parents often drove my brother and me to Revolutionary War and Civil War battlefields.
-We’d climb the earthworks at Yorktown, straddle the dormant cannons of Petersburg, and imagine ourselves in battle – my brother in confederate gray and me in union blue.
-Twenty-plus years later as a Marine Captain stationed in Norfolk, Virginia, I visited those same battlefields, except this time, I’d bring along fifty Marines from my platoon.
+We’d climb the earthworks at Yorktown, straddle the cannons of Petersburg, and imagine ourselves colliding in battle – my brother in Confederate gray and me in Union blue.
+Twenty-plus years later as a Marine Captain stationed in Norfolk, Virginia, I visited some of those battlefields, except this time, I brought along fifty Marines from my platoon.
 I still recall one memorable trip to Gettysburg.
 In preparation, we packed sleeping bags, charcoal grills, and coolers filled with enough beer and meat to feed an Arm… well, a platoon of Marines.

-Cresting Little Round Top, we looked back down the hill towards the Devil’s Den.
-I told my platoon to “take a knee and feel the ground with your hands.
-You’re defending this hill, this dirt, just like the men of the 20th Maine did 143 years ago as waves of Confederates attacked this very spot.”
-Then I whispered, “now smell the horse dung, the pines trees, and the morning dew.
-Smell the musket fire and cannon smoke.
-Hear the bugles blare, the rebels yell, and screams of shattered men.
-See the men in gray -- thousands of them, thirsty and emaciated -- charging towards us with utter desperation to kill us.
-Now feel the sweat pouring down your back, the fear pitting your stomach, and the rage igniting your courage.”
+From Devil's Den, we traversed through the low ground of thorn bushes, and then climbed up the face of Little Round Top.
+From our elevated position, we looked back down the hill towards the Devil’s Den.
+I told my platoon to “take a knee and feel the dirt.
+You’re defending this ground," I said, "just like the men of the 20th Maine did 143 years ago as waves of enemy soldiers attacked this very spot where you're kneeling.”
+Then I whispered, “now smell the horses, pines trees, and body odor.
+Hear the bugles blare, the rebels yell, and canons roar.
+Hear thousands of muskets fire and see the smoke of their discharges cover the battlefield.
+Hear the screams of shattered men.
+See the men in gray -- thousands of them, thirsty and emaciated -- charging towards us in utter desperation.
+Feel the sweat on your back, the fear in your stomach, and the rage in your soul.”

 ---